HEASARC/sciserver_cookbooks/xmm/analysis-xmm-long-intro.md

 For the first question, you will need an Observation ID.
 In this tutorial we use the ObsID `0802710101`.

 For the second question, you will also have to choose a directory for your data (`data_dir`).
-You can set your data directory to any path you want, but for now we will use the current working directory.
+You can set your data directory to any path you want, but for now we will use your scratch space.

 For the third question, a working directory will automatically be created for each ObsID, as explained below.
 You can change this manually, but using the default is recommended.
 ___